Applied Mechanical Engineering BSc (Hons) top-upStudy level: Undergraduate

-The faculty’s £50m Engineering and Computing Building and new £25m Beatrice Shilling Building house an impressive range of industry standard equipment.
+The faculty’s £50m Engineering and Computing Building and new £25m Beatrice Shilling Building house an impressive range of industry standard equipment and facilities4.

 Participate in technical work in a hands-on way.
 The workshop includes lathes, milling machines, fabrication equipment for sheet metal work, CNC machines, work benches, welding lines and a fitting assembly area.

 Home to flight and driving simulators, a chassis design assembly and test facility and wind tunnels.
 The centre also houses a fleet of CNC manufacturing machines.

 Coventry University is a recognised leader for independent measurement expertise and services in the field of metrology.
 Facilities in our metrology laboratory include an impressive range of dimensional metrology equipment.

 Successful completion of this course will top-up your existing qualifications to BSc Honours degree level.
 You should also gain the engineering and mathematical, managerial, academic and practical skills that are relevant to current engineering sectors.

 We aim to help you develop a rigorous problem-solving approach to engineering challenges, influenced by a rich mix of academic and industrial experience.

 Upon successful completion of the course, you should be able to deal with complex issues that require a high degree of innovation through the development of transferable skills.
 You will also have opportunities to gain vital professional technical and managerial skills that could enable you to work both individually and as a team effectively and responsibly.